The Problems & Progressive Local Solutions

 Local governments in the U.S. have paved a progressive path in many policy areas that the federal and state governments have either failed, avoided, or were unable to address.
 However, since 2010 cities and counties have faced aggressive and alarmingly successful efforts by state legislators to limit their autonomy and authority.

 These state intrusions are driven by corporate interests and their political allies.
 Much of this legislation has been drafted by the industry-funded organization American Legislative Exchange Council (ALEC).
-According to a recent analysis by the State Innovation Exchange (SiX) and Local Solutions Support Center (LSSC), 26 states currently preempt local minimum wage legislation; 23 states ban local paid sick days; 43 states limit gun regulation; 15 states ban local plastic bag bans; 31 states ban rent control; and the list goes on.
+According to a recent analysis by the State Innovation Exchange (SiX), 26 states currently preempt local minimum wage legislation; 23 states ban local paid sick days; 43 states limit gun regulation; 15 states ban local plastic bag bans; 31 states ban rent control; and the list goes on.

 To defend the autonomy of local governments, it is necessary to reverse the tide of preemption laws.
 Useful strategies for this aim include repealing preemption laws through the state legislature, challenging preemption in courts, and proactively strengthening local authority through state legislation.

 The most direct strategy to protect local authority is to lobby friendly state legislators to repeal or amend existing preemption laws.
 Alternatively, cities and counties can enlist allies in the legislature to enact the desired local policy statewide.

 Preemption laws can also be challenged in the courts, especially where the state constitution grants local governments a charter to govern as they see fit (“home rule states”).
 Such legal actions can focus on an entire law or on specific provisions that limit local control.
 Punitive preemption laws are especially vulnerable on the grounds of free speech, legislative immunity, and due process.